+1. Choose a free gift.
 Hungryroot starts the signup process off the right way – with a free gift!
-This isn’t just a one-time thing.
-Going forward you get a little something extra in your meal delivery box.
+In fact, you can expect to receive a little something extra in every meal delivery box you receive going forward.
 It’s not a huge thing, but it’s a nice touch.

-Like many meal delivery services, Hungryroot starts your subscription with a quiz to determine your food preferences, allergies, and the number of people you’re feeding.
+2. Select any allergies or dietary choices.
+Like many meal delivery services, Hungryroot begins your subscription with a quiz to determine your food preferences, allergies, and the number of people you’re feeding.
 It also asks about your goals and current eating habits.

+3. Pick your favorite items.
 I won’t lie to you, Hungryroot asks an awful lot of questions.
-But the whole quiz only takes a few minutes and you can change your selections at any time.
+But the whole quiz only takes a few minutes, and you can change your selections at any time.
 It asks about your current tastes and preferences, so you get the feeling that its offerings will be tailored to your exact requirements.

-It’s at this stage you’ll have to sign up.
-It’s a little annoying that Hungryroot asks so many questions upfront, then makes you sign in to see the results, but it’s quite standard for meal delivery services to ask you to sign in before being able to choose or amend meal selections.
+5. Create an account to see your plan.
+It’s a little annoying that Hungryroot asks so many questions upfront, then makes you sign in to see the results.
+However, it’s quite standard for meal delivery services to ask you to sign in before being able to choose or amend meal selections.

-You’ll need to have a card saved to your account.
+7. You’ll need to have a card saved to your account to complete your order.
 Hungryroot accepts Visa, MasterCard, Discover, and AmericanExpress.
 It also accepts Apple Pay if you’re using the app.

 Hungryroot’s app and website also make it easy to edit orders or change delivery dates.
 Check your My Hungryroot page to determine the day your next delivery will be finalized.
 Depending on your delivery day, it will either be the preceding Monday or Thursday.

-Hungryroot’s emphasis on prepared sauces and precooked ingredients might not suit somebody who enjoys cooking meals from scratch.
+Hungryroot’s emphasis on prepared sauces and precooked ingredients saves time, but you may prefer a different service if you like cooking from scratch.
 Its health-conscious menu might not satisfy those who want filling comfort foods.
-But if you want to eat better and faster, Hungryroot’s definitely worth it.
+Overall, if you want to eat better and faster, Hungryroot is definitely worth it.

 Hungryroot’s grocery prices are comparable to what you would pay in a specialty grocery store, and all orders over $70 come with free shipping.
 Also, Hungryroot’s prices per serving are lower than most other meal delivery services offering health-conscious recipes.

 With Hungryroot’s filters, it is easy to sort for 100% vegan recipes and ingredients.
-Hungryroot offers a large selection of plant-based proteins, and its superb prepared sauces are made with vegan substitutes like cashew and almond in place of dairy.
+Hungryroot offers a large selection of plant-based proteins, and many of its superb prepared sauces are made with vegan substitutes like cashews and almonds in place of dairy.